$895.50 - $6,295.00

 Reported Applications in vivo Fc receptor blocking

-Fc receptor blocking, immunofluorescence
+Fc receptor blocking

 Formulation PBS, pH 8.0